 Kazan’s Kremlin is a UNESCO World Heritage site and in my opinion has much more character than the Kremlin in Moscow.
 A large mosque dominates the scene, the main drag is lined with pine trees, and vendors gather along the Kremlin walls, selling mostly Islamic and Tatar-themed souvenirs.
 I spent several hours there, including a visit to the Museum of Islam, the Russian Orthodox church, and the natural history museum.

 Yekaterinburg is best known as the place where the last tsar, Nicholas II, and his family were murdered in 1918.
 My fascination with imperial Russian history made it a must-see — particularly Ganina Yama, the site where their bodies were discarded.
 Now considered holy ground, seven chapels have been constructed on the site, one for each member of the royal family.
 I was most touched by a photo display showing the family in their daily lives — it really personalized the tragedy of their deaths.

 Ulan Ude is also a center of Buddhism in Russia.
-I hired a guide (about $12/hour for 4 hours) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
-She taught me the basics of Buddhism and, as a Buryat, she gave me insight into their culture.
+I hired a guide (about $12/hour for four hours) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
+She taught me the basics of Buddhism and, being a Buryat, she gave me insight into their culture.

 Booking Your Tickets

 If you are on a tight schedule, it makes sense to book your tickets ahead of time.
 Tickets can be issued up to 45 days in advance and many travel agencies can do this for you.
 I used Real Russia and highly recommend them — they can also help with obtaining a letter of invitation for visa purposes.
 It is also possible to book online yourself at www.rzd.ru or www.poezda.net if you can read a little Russian.